ibsukru/struck/README.md

 ## Deploy on Vercel

-The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.
+The easiest way to deploy this Next.js app is to use the [struck.vercel.app](https://struck.vercel.app/).

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.